-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 30 days.
+- Health and welfare benefits such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off including an annual vacation entitlement of 30 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.

-Further, the Superintendent, Secretary-Treasurer, Associate Superintendents and Director of Aboriginal Education and Student Engagement receive 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.
+Further, the Superintendent, Secretary-Treasurer, Associate Superintendent and Director of Aboriginal Education and Student Engagement receive 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.

-The Director of Instruction, Assistant Secretary-Treasurer and Director of Operations receive five days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.
+The Directors of Instruction, Associate Superintendent, Associate Secretary-Treasurer, Director of Operations and Director of Communications receive five days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.